Building The Library¶

 Building the Python wrappers¶

 The Python wrappers for Botan use Boost.Python, so you must have Boost installed.
-To build the wrappers, pass the flag --with-boost-python to configure.py.
-This will create a second makefile, Makefile.python, with instructions for building the Python module.
-After building the library, execute:
+To build the wrappers, pass the flag --with-boost-python to configure.py and build the python target with make.

-To install the module, use the install target.
+To install the module, use the install_python target.

 See Python Bindings for more information about the binding.